ringosham/Lazer-exporter/README.md

 ## Building

-Just use the standard IntelliJ build tools.
+The artifact can be built through standard IntelliJ tools.
+Additional libraries that are not in maven are stored in /lib.
+Please check the [README.md in /lib](https://github.com/ringosham/Lazer-exporter/tree/master/lib) for more information.

 ## Downloads